Selca, Brač

 Selca is a municipality on the island of Brač in Croatia in the Split-Dalmatia County.
 It has a population of 1,804 (2011 census), 97.17% of which are Croats.
-Towns included in the municipality are: Selca, Sumartin, Povlja, Novo Selo which are home to numerous historical sites of various importance such as the Parish Church in Selca, which later came to be known as the "Cathedral of Brač", the 18th century church in Povlja, where the Charter of Povlja was found as well as the 10th century Church of Nikola located in Sumartin.
+Towns included in the municipality are: Selca, Sumartin, Povlja, and Novo Selo, which are home to numerous historical sites of various importance, such as the Parish Church in Selca, which later came to be known as the "Cathedral of Brač"; the 18th century church in Povlja, where the Charter of Povlja was found; as well as the 10th century Church of Nikola located in Sumartin.

 Geography

 Selca is located on the hills of Pliša, on the east side of the Island of Brač.

 Demographics

 In 2021, the municipality had 1,613 residents in the following settlements: